(Photo of the back our bus in the bus station at Slagelse - Denmark.)

 Twice he sent me down inside the bus to the door where you get off to click on the check out “reader” and thereby enable a re-start with him yet again typing in our request and he was almost swearing under his breath with annoyance, but no way could he get it to work and add one more person!
+(Plus he should have left minutes agao.)
 So in the end, he disgustedly waved us away to take our seats, almost speechless with frustration and indicated that we would travel free, since he couldn’t get his machine to register Sheila as well.

 We found seats and were talking non-stop, there was so much to catch up on and Sheila had experienced several traumas en route as firstly there was a severe electrical storm at Amsterdam airport bringing everything to a complete standstill then, when finally due to board, the captain then announced that there was an electrical fault in the plane so further delays while they sorted this out...!!! and all the while she was telling me this, I was looking out of the window, (difficult to see as Sheila had the window seat and I the gangway, so I only could see bits and pieces) and I was getting more and more worried as I didn’t recognise where we were going.

 Suddenly I am looking at some fields and a main road that I realised that I had NEVER driven up here before in my life!

 “I am going to speak to the driver as I have NO idea where we are!!!”